-You’ll earn 50,000 ThankYou points after spending $4,000 in the first three months, and will get a complimentary fourth night when booking hotels through ThankYou.com or the Citi Concierge.
-(Starting 9/1/19, this benefit will be capped at two uses per year.)
+You’ll earn 50,000 ThankYou points after spending $4,000 in the first three months, and will get a complimentary fourth night when booking hotels through ThankYou.com, capped at twice per year.

 Additionally, this card offers 5X points per dollar at airlines and restaurants, and 3X at hotels and cruise lines.
 Its annual fee is $495, with a $250 annual travel credit.

 You and up to two guests can enter lounges for free; after that, each guest costs $27 (a bit less than with the Reserve and Platinum).
 Authorized users of the Citi Prestige cost $75 each, and they get their own Priority Pass Select memberships.